Until further notice, Plaça de Catalunya and MNAC stops on the Red Route out of service. We apologize for the inconvenience.

 Hola Barcelona, your travel solution

-The home of the athletes during the 1992 Barcelona Olympic Games is a symbol of the regeneration of the city’s urban coastline and industrial land.
-The Olympic Village was built due to the need to create a residential space for the athletes participating in Barcelona ’92, but its goals were even more ambitious: this urban renewal project gave the city not only a modern residential neighbourhood but also new beaches, large gardened areas and public facilities.
+A residence for athletes during the 1992 Barcelona Olympic Games, the neighborhood is a symbol of the regeneration of the urban coastline and former industrial land.
+The Olympic Village was created out of the need to build a residential space for the athletes of Barcelona '92, but it went beyond that: the urban renovation gifted the city not only with a modern residential area but also with new beaches, spacious green areas, and public facilities.

 Barcelona Bus Turístic, on the Hola Barcelona app